Oregon Coast 2019 – Day 7

 A German place called Autobahn 101 was our lunch spot, and just as we’d expected, it was fairly mediocre, but we’d eyeballed it on previous trips through the area and knew sooner or later we had to give it a try.
 We followed this up with a trip to the giant corporate bully of a coffee franchise that was downright slow compared to Dutch Bros.
 We were now ready for one of the longest drives of this leg of the vacation, with nearly 70 miles to get us to our destination in Wheeler Bay.

 Don’t think for even a minute that during our relatively long drive (said with maximum tongue-in-cheek), we wouldn’t pull over at every location we could.
-We took a break in Neskowin with the intent of mailing postcards when in the small parking lot at the end of Neskowin Resort (location of the post office) was a sign pointing to Neskowin Beach and Proposal Rock.
+We took a break in Neskowin with the intent of mailing postcards when, in the small parking lot at the end of Neskowin Resort (location of the post office), there was a sign pointing to Neskowin Beach and Proposal Rock.
 We’d never stopped here before, so that’s all we needed to demand a look.

 While the time of day worked against getting a good shot of Proposal Rock, this flock of plovers was a great alternative.
 I could watch these fast-footed shorebirds for hours, but they are never in one place for more than a few seconds, and if I get too close, they’ll fly away.

-In this photo is our next destination though we didn’t know it at the time.
+In this photo, our next destination is shown, though we didn’t know it at the time.
 For now, we are content walking on this beach and being in this moment.

-It was Caroline becoming enchanted with the rippling sun and shadow play on the sand of the freshwater in Neskowin Creek that had her pull me over to see it for myself.
+It was Caroline becoming enchanted by the rippling sun and shadow playing on the sand of the freshwater in Neskowin Creek that had her pull me over to see it for myself.
 The rapidly changing scene didn’t let me capture the nearshore parallel lines that would pop up, lengthen, and just as quickly dissipate, morphing into other shapes.

-That thumb of the rock sticking out of the ocean can be seen in the two photos above from when we were in Neskowin.
+The thumb of the rock (Cape Kiwanda) sticking out of the ocean that can be seen here is the same one I took a photo of from Neskowin; see two images above.
 We are now standing on the Dune Ridge Trail segment of the 4.8-mile loop known as the Nestucca Spit Trail at the Bob Straub State Park in Pacific City, looking north.

 This path started on an arm of the Marsh Trail segment, which, due to its deep sand, is a bit of a slog to walk over.
 The problem with the depth of the sand is that it’s a very fine powder with deeper pits carved out by the hooves of horses that are obviously frequent visitors to the park.
 The thicket we are walking through up here on the dune ridge is quite overgrown in parts, making us question if we are still actually on the trail.
 We’re not too worried, though, as there are plenty of places to dip down to the beach to walk it back to where we parked the car.